jerojasro/vero4karu.github.io/source/_posts/2016-10-26-how-to-send-an-email-with-attachment-via-amazon-ses-in-python.markdown

 msg['Subject'] = 'Hi, here is your file' msg['From'] = email_from
 msg['To'] = email_to
+# What a recipient sees if they don't use an email reader
 msg.preamble = 'Multipart message.\n'

 # The attachment